-Looking for a fun and easy winter activity?
-Try ice skating in Stockholm.
-Going for a twirl on the ice is easy in the Swedish capital, thanks to the sheer number of rinks and waterways dotted across the city.
-And if you have your own skates, it can be completely free.
+Heading to Stockholm during the winter?
+It’s well worth going ice skating.
+Having a twirl on the ice is fun, festive and surprisingly easy in the Swedish capital, thanks to the sheer number of ice rinks dotted across the city.

-The most popular ice-skating rink in the city, Kungsträdgården is located in the downtown area, just across the water from Gamla Stan.
-Not only is it one of the more accessible ice rinks, but it also makes for a lively day out, especially in the run up to Christmas, when you can expect to see twinkling lights and Christmas stands serving up hot glögg (spiced wine).
+Not only is it one of the more accessible ice rinks for tourists, but it also makes for a lively day out, especially in the run up to Christmas, when you can expect to see twinkling lights and Christmas stands serving up hot glögg (spiced wine).

 Mon–Fri 10am-9pm, Sat & Sun 11am-9pm

 A quieter and more spacious alternative to Kungsträdgården is Vasaparken, which sits between Odenplan and Sankt Eriksplan on the northern edge of central Stockholm.
 The popular artificial rink here is open between November and March.

 The rink is actually three times larger than the one in Kungsträdgården, measuring around 60 x 43m and is a bit more of a local hangout so can be fun if you want to see the Swedes in action.

 Since it’s manmade like the Kungsträdgården rink (see above) it’s usually a more reliable bet than Stockholm’s natural rinks, but it does close periodically throughout the day for resurfacing (usually 6.30am–8am, noon–1pm and 5pm–6pm).
 Just be sure to bring your own skates – you can’t hire them here.

 Tel: 08-508 090 00